Home » National Parks » How to Plan your Trek to Yellowstone and Grand Teton (7 Days)

 The best time to visit Yellowstone and Grand Teton is from late spring to early fall.
 The peak season is in July and August, so if you want to avoid crowds, consider visiting in May, June, or September.
 Be sure to pack appropriate clothing, footwear, and gear for the activities you plan to do.
 Don’t forget to bring sunscreen, insect repellent, a first aid kit, and plenty of water and snacks.

-Lodgepole forest Yellowstone National Park
+Lodgepole forest Yellowstone National Park-Sunlit forest with trees

 Lodgepole forest Yellowstone Credit: NPS Diane Renkin